-- Add ketchup and mustard and simmer for additional 3 minutes.
+- Add ketchup and mustard and simmer (don’t boil) for additional 3 minutes.
 Stir often.

-- Reduce heat to low; add brown sugar, molasses, and hot sauce to the saucepan.
-Simmer for an additional 10-15 minutes.
+- Reduce heat to low; add brown sugar, molasses, salt and hot sauce to the saucepan.
+Simmer sauce for an additional 10-15 minutes.

-- Remove Memphis barbecue sauce from heat and cool for 10-15 minutes before using.
+- Remove barbecue sauce from heat and cool to room temperature for 10-15 minutes before using.

-- You can use part of this sauce as a baste during the latter half of cooking time.
-If applying to ribs, do so during the last 30 minutes.
+- You can use part of this Memphis barbecue sauce as a baste during the latter half of cooking time.
+Apple sauce to ribs or chicken during the last 30 minutes of grill time.

-- Store sauce in an airtight container in the refrigerator for up to 1 week.
+- Store sauce in an airtight container (or jar) in the refrigerator for up to 1 week.

-- Not too keen on mustard?
+- Substitute Mustard for Horseradish: Not too keen on mustard?
 Use one tablespoon instead of two, or omit it entirely from the sauce.
 Substitute with one tablespoon of prepared horseradish, and it has health benefits!
-Keep in mind that this might change the flavor of the barbecue sauce, but it will still be quite delicious!
+Keep in mind that this might change the flavor of the barbecue sauce, but it will still be delicious.

-- This recipe yields roughly 2 cups of barbecue sauce, enough for two racks of spare ribs or three racks of baby backs.
+- Increase Recipe as Needed: This recipe yields roughly 2 cups of barbecue sauce, enough for two racks of spare ribs or three racks of baby backs.
 Double this recipe if you are planning to cook more than this amount.

-- Average 1/8-1/4 cup of Memphis barbecue sauce per pulled pork sandwich.
+- How much barbecue sauce should you use?
+Average 1/8-1/4 cup of Memphis barbecue sauce per pulled pork sandwich.
 Two cups will be enough for 8-16 people.

 - 1 1/2 cups ketchup